Contact us for more info about Tanzania Mountain Bike Tour

 DAY 14

-An early boat transfer takes us to Nungwi at the north end of Zanzibar Island (also called Unguja).
+An early two hour boat transfer takes us to Nungwi at the northern end of Zanzibar Island (also called Unguja).
 Zanzibar is known as the 'Spice Island' for its cloves, nutmeg, cinnamon and pepper.
-The boat trip takes about 2 hours.
 Nungwi is a vibrant fishing village loved by its many visitors.
 Our hotel overlooks the sea to the distant island of Tumbatu and its lighthouse.
 The beautiful white coral and seashell beach is the perfect place to watch an incredible sunset.

 Meals: Breakfast, Dinner